There are a few steps involved in selling your carbon units.

 • Once your project is validated, you can join our list of developers with units for sale.

 • Contact retail aggregators.
-These companies work with corporate clients who looking to buy units.
+These companies work with corporate clients who are looking to buy units.
 A list is provided below.

 Retail aggregator